pacoispaco/coral/notes.md

  * Different authorities have different opinions on what the correct taxonomy is based on existing evidence.

- * It can be difficult to present differences beteween different taxonomies ori how taxa in different taxonomies are related to each other.
+ * It can be difficult to present differences beteween different taxonomies or how taxa in different taxonomies are related to each other.

  * Some languages have multiple synonym names for well known species as well as